dafzor/swlfpn/notes.md

 ### Elementalism Focus

-* New gimick, Elemental dynamo.
+* New gimmick, Elemental dynamo.
 Elemental attacks give you a damage multiplier that diminishes over 10s.
 Using a different elements will refresh your multiplier to full power.
 Each element will only refresh your multiplier once every 10s.
 * New passive, Scholar.
 Offhand weapon attacks and gadgets will count as an element.

 _Intentions: I honestly don't think a simple fix would be able to make the overheat mechanic more enjoyable.
 As such this is just the best I could come up with to try and replace it.
 It would still require a full rework of passives and abilities which i've not included._